letientai299/cv/readme.md

 --------------

 I'm looking for a new job, willing to relocate.
-If you are interesting, kindly drop me a line.
+If you're interested, kindly drop me a line.